rishikeshdevsot/ece1782project/README.md

 2. Compare the makefile created to the makefile.bk, make the changes so that they match (But ensure that the pathnames are local to your machine) \
 TODO: \
 Use environment variables to avoid this step
-4. Run make and the binary is called `particles_cuda`
+3. Run make and the binary is called `particles_cuda`
-5. Save this makefile
+4. Save this makefile

+## To compile GPU version on AWS
+1. Run qmake-qt5 inside the gpu directory
+2. Run make and the binary is called `particles_cuda`